mayadata-io/oep-e2e/testplan/docs/director/openebs-provisioning/TCID-DIR-OP-RE-INSTALL-OPENEBS.md

 ### Expected output

-- Director should be able to install openebs .
+- At the time of reinstalling openebs using director it should give error.